Kitware/CMake/Help/command/target_include_directories.rst

     <INTERFACE|PUBLIC|PRIVATE> [items1...]
     [<INTERFACE|PUBLIC|PRIVATE> [items2...] ...])

-Specify include directories or targets to use when compiling a given target.
+Specify include directories to use when compiling a given target.
 The named ``<target>`` must have been created by a command such as :command:`add_executable` or :command:`add_library` and must not be an :prop_tgt:`IMPORTED` target.